Build A STRONG Back With These 5 exercises!!

 • Your shoulder should be roughly above your hand.
 Pretend you are suctioning or screwing your full hand and fingers to the bench.

-• Your head, torso, and hips should be in a stacked position, and square to the bench.
+• Your head, torso, and hips should be in a stacked position, and square to the floor.

 • Before each rep, take a deep breath in (360 degrees of air around your spine), brace your core (360 degree brace around your spine), lightly close the space in your midsection/think about wrinkling the front of your shirt like you would during a dead bug, and flex your glutes.